prashplus/RabbitMQ-Demo/Basic/README.md

 # Tutorial 1: Basic (1 Sender/1 Reciever)

+## Prerequisites

+This tutorial assumes RabbitMQ is installed and running on localhost on standard port (5672).
+In case you use a different host, port or credentials, connections settings would require adjusting.

+## Intro

 In this part of the tutorial we'll write two small programs in Python; a producer (sender) that sends a single message, and a consumer (receiver) that receives messages and prints them out.
 It's a "Hello World" of messaging.

 In the diagram below, "P" is our producer and "C" is our consumer.
 The box in the middle is a queue - a message buffer that RabbitMQ keeps on behalf of the consumer.